-METHODS OF TEACHING SOCIAL STUDIES IN THE ELEMENTARY SCHOOL (EE)
+ECE/EED 470 Three Credits METHODS OF TEACHING SOCIAL STUDIES IN THE ELEMENTARY SCHOOL (EE)

 The objective of this course is to provide you, the novice teacher, the knowledge for social studies teaching and learning in the elementary school.
-Though not exclusive, topics covered will include the what and why of social studies; assessing student learning; planning units, lessons, and effective activities; instructional strategies; and knowledge of social studies content.
-The course will include a focus on technology integration, the Virginia Standards of Learning, the Virginia teaching and the standards standards proposed by the Association of Childhood Education International, the National Council for the Accreditation Teacher Education, and the of National Council for Social Studies.
+Though not exclusive, topics covered will include the what and why of social studies; assessing student learning; planning units, lessons, and activities; effective instructional strategies; and knowledge of social studies content.
+The course will include a focus on technology integration, the Virginia Standards of Learning, the Virginia teaching standards and the standards proposed by the Association of Childhood Education International, the National Council for the Accreditation of Teacher Education, and the National Council for Social Studies.

-490 Three Credits DIAGNOSTIC READING (EE) PREREQUISITES: EED 450 reading difficulties.
+ECE/EED 490 Three Credits DIAGNOSTIC READING (EE)

+PREREQUISITES: EED 450

+Preparation for elementary school student teachers to diagnose and correct mild to moderately severe reading difficulties.
 Perceptual skills, decoding skills, experiences, language background, mind set, and the reasoning ability of the readers influence comprehension of written symbols.
 Elementary school students anticipate meaning on the basis of what they have just read.
-Serious flaw in any major function or part may adequate performance. prevent Emphasis on investigating nature and causes of reading difficulties.
+Serious flaw in any major function or part may prevent adequate performance.
+Emphasis on investigating nature and causes of reading difficulties.
 Formal and informal instruments and procedures used for early detection and correction of reading problems are investigated.